ExitValue.ai

 What Is Your Trucking Company Worth?

-Trucking companies typically sell for 4-8x EBITDA, with significant variation based on fleet age, driver retention rates, and the mix of contract versus spot freight.
+Trucking companies typically sell for platform-tier earnings multiples, with significant variation based on fleet age, driver retention rates, and the mix of contract versus spot freight.
 Asset-heavy fleets also carry an asset floor valuation.

 209